 General interface issues

-APT warnings and errors are not always reflected in ETC: The ETC needs to be able to support engineering users as well as astronomers.
+APT warnings and errors are not always reflected in the ETC: The ETC needs to be able to support engineering users as well as astronomers.
 Hence, it was developed to allow a user to choose values for various parameters that are not available by default, but can be accessed for engineering purposes.
 APT contains numerous warnings and errors that alert users when they are attempting to select options that are not available by default.
-Unfortunately, those errors and warnings are not always reflected directly in the ETC. That is, the ETC may let you select options that will be considered invalid when the information is transferred to the appropriate APT template.The number of groups and the number of integrations vary by instrument, and users are advised to consult the documentation on JWST Astronomer's Proposal Tool (APT) and JWST instruments for more information on the allowed range of values for these detector parameters.
-The ETC does not support NGROUPS=1 and will alert the user with red color if Groups per integration is set to 1 and will prevent the ETC calculation from being completed.
+Unfortunately, those errors and warnings are not always reflected directly in the ETC. That is, the ETC may let you select options that will be considered invalid when the information is transferred to the appropriate APT template.The allowed number of groups and the number of integrations can vary by instrument, and users are advised to consult the documentation on JWST Astronomer's Proposal Tool (APT) and JWST instruments for more information on the allowed range of values for these detector parameters.
+The ETC does not support NGROUPS=1 and will alert the user with red error text if Groups per integration is set to 1 and will prevent the ETC calculation from being run.
 The detector parameters available for the different instruments and modes are set to be consistent with that offered by the APT.
-However there are cases in which ETC allows the number of groups, the number of integrations and the number of exposures to exceed the limits imposed by APT, so it is important for users to check with APT to ensure what the limits are while planning observations.The instrument sections below highlight some of the more obvious and significant examples that may occur for normal users.
+However there are cases in which the ETC allows the number of groups, the number of integrations, and the number of exposures to exceed the limits imposed by APT, so it is important for users to check with APT to ensure what the limits are while planning observations.The instrument sections below highlight some of the more obvious and significant examples that may occur for normal users.

 ETC-APT nomenclature differences: A significant effort has been made to standardize the use of keywords and parameter names between the 2 tools.
 However, there are many details involved, with some depending on context, that have made it impossible to be entirely consistent.
 While further improvements are being made, users should just be aware that there may be some minor differences, usually understandable with the help of the documentation below and the links provided.

-Handling of dithered observations: The templates of nearly all modes in APT allow the user to select various dither patterns, and sub-dithers in some cases, that are not handled explicitly in ETC. To first order, if one assumes the total number of exposures to be made in the full dither pattern in APT and uses that number of exposures in the ETC, you are approximating the situation fairly well.
+Handling of dithered observations: The templates of nearly all modes in APT allow the user to select various dither patterns, and sub-dithers in some cases, that are not handled explicitly in the ETC. To first order, if one assumes the total number of exposures to be made in the full dither pattern in APT and uses that number of exposures in the ETC, you are approximating the situation fairly well.
 But there can be exceptions to this general rule that need to be considered.
 These cases are also called out in the sections below, as appropriate.

 NIRCam interface issues